marhel/komp/README.md

 The `komp` is a utility for musicians.
 It consists of the command line tool `komp` and a Rust library `komp-core`.

 ## Features
-* Chord detection (recognizes over 30 different chord types in all 12 keys, or over 400 chords in total)
+* Chord detection (recognizes over 30 different chord types in all 12 keys, or over 400 chords in total), see the list below.
 * [Planned] Auto-accompaniment (adding rhythm, bass and chord playback matching the recognized chord)
 * [Planned] Auto-accompaniment created from Yamaha Style Files.

+## Misfeatures
+Due to being a work in progress, it currently isn't very useful and not even very fun to play along with.
+When connected to a MIDI source and destination it detects the chords played and outputs this to the console.
+Then it starts to play a Major Maj7 chord in the detected key each quarter over the notes you are playing.

+Unfortunately the main drawback is that it is currently extremely twitchy, as it reacts to every individual key in the chord, so while it does detects the correct chord when all keys are pressed, it also tries to detect after each key is pressed.
+There's typically a delay of a couple of milliseconds between depression of each key, and 5 to 30ms between the first and last key of the chord, so for the computer there's plenty of time to react to each individual key.

+Later I'll add a delay for the detection of a new chord to make it less twitchy.

 ## Platform dependence
 The chord-detection library is platform agnostic, but leans on the MIDI specification for the mapping from keys and notes to numbers.